mikeroyal/Scala-Guide/README.md

 [Top Scala Courses from Udemy](https://www.udemy.com/topic/scala/)

-# Scala Tools and Frameworks
+# Scala Tools, Libraries, and Frameworks

 [Visual Studio Code](https://code.visualstudio.com/) is a code editor redefined and optimized for building and debugging modern web and cloud applications.